Kageshimasu/temperature-scaling-optimizer/README.md

 # Temperature Scaling Optimizer

-Tempreture Scaling Optimizer is to calibrate your neural network and visualize how well-calibrated it in Pytorch.
+Temperature Scaling Optimizer is to calibrate your neural network and visualize how well-calibrated it in Pytorch.
 This library is based on below pages.
 - [On Calibration of Modern Neural Networks](https://arxiv.org/abs/1706.04599).